The Buckner Building once housed the entire city of Whittier, Alaska.

 The compound was eventually abandoned after the military ran out of uses for it, and in 1964 the Big Alaska Earthquake destroyed it.

 Nowadays, almost every room has inch-deep water flooding the floors and is laced with asbestos, mold, and mildew.
 Everything inside and out has been broken and vandalized.
-People aren't particularly allowed in and the first floor is now fenced and boarded up.
-However crafty people still make it in to explore the building.
+People aren't particularly allowed in, but until recently, there was nothing stopping people from going in to explore the huge building.
+(In 2014, local government started cracking down on trespassers.)

 As it slowly crumbles and molds back into the mountain upon which it was set, the Buckner Building is a cracked and faded monument to an era of government (and military) ambition that may never return.